tilrnt/tilrnt.github.io/_posts/2023-03-16-aws-cloudfront-forward-ip.md

 [Add custom headers to origin requests]: https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/add-origin-custom-headers.html

-It's a common to use Cloudfront as a content delivery network to cache assets such as javascript and images.
-Another possible use case is to route traffic to an Application Load Balancer.
+[HTTP request headers and CloudFront behavior]: https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/RequestAndResponseBehaviorCustomOrigin.html#RequestCustomIPAddresses

+[Cloudfront Policy blog post]: https://aws.amazon.com/blogs/networking-and-content-delivery/amazon-cloudfront-announces-cache-and-origin-request-policies/

+In a recent project, I was troubleshooting an issue with a cloudfront distribution not passing the right request headers to the origin.

+According to [HTTP request headers and CloudFront behavior]:

+> CloudFront sets the value to the domain name of the origin that is associated with the requested object.
+>

+For `X-Forwarded-Proto`:
+> CloudFront removes the header.
+>

-The issue is the origin will receive the IP address of the cloudfront host and not the real IP of the client.
+By default, Cloudfront will forward the IP of the distribution to the origin and not the real user's IP.
+In addition it will also remove the `X-Forwarded-Proto` header.

-One option is to create a Cloudwatch Function that writes a request header of `true-client-ip`:
-{% highlight javascript %}
-function handler(event) {
-    var request = event.request;
-    var clientIP = event.viewer.ip;

-    //Add the true-client-ip header to the incoming request request.headers['true-client-ip'] = {value: clientIP};

-    return request;
-}
-{% endhighlight %}

-We can attach the function to the cloudfront cache policy.

-The issue with the above is the need to maintain an additional dependency.
+To resolve the issue we need to add those two headers to the distribution via a custom policy.

+But which policy group do we add it to?
+Cache policy ?
+Origin request policy?

+To provide some context, recent changes to Cloudfront encourages the use of policies to edit the behaviour of the cache key, requests and response headers.

+As per their [Cloudfront Policy blog post], Cache policies are generally used for caching assets.
+Origin request policies should be used instead to modify the request headers since it is invoked during a cache miss or revalidation.
+In my use case, I don't want the user's IP to be cached but instead forwarded it to the origin so a origin request policy is more aappropriate.

-A more manageable solution would be to add custom headers to a cache policy and attach it to the relevant behaviour of the distribution.
+Since the cloudfront distribution was built using terraform, I was able to create a custom origin request policy and attach it to the distribution.

-Based on [AWS Cloudfront forward headers] and [Adding Cloudfront request headers] documentation, we managed to implement it in terraform:

 {% highlight terraform %}
-resource "aws_cloudfront_cache_policy" "example" {
+resource "aws_cloudfront_origin_request_policy" "example" {
   name    = "example-policy"
-  comment     = "test comment"
+  comment = "example comment"
-  default_ttl = 50
-  max_ttl     = 100
-  min_ttl     = 1

-  parameters_in_cache_key_and_forwarded_to_origin {
   cookies_config {
     cookie_behavior = "none"
   }

-    # Declare the list of custom headers to forward to the origin
   headers_config {
     header_behavior = "whitelist"
     headers {
-        items = ["Host", "CloudFront-Viewer-Address"]
+      items = ["Host", "Cloudfront-Forwarded-Proto"]
     }
   }

   query_strings_config {
     query_string_behavior = "none"
-    }
   }
 }